Evolutionary trap: Evolutionary biology

-Within evolutionary biology, this term has been used sporadically to refer to situations in which a pre-existing (and presumably well adapted and successful) trait has become obsolete or maladaptive (evolutionary mismatch) due to changing biophysical or social environments but evolved complex behavioral decision-making rules ("Darwinian algorithms") accumulated by prior adaptations now preclude any effective re-adaptation — as organisms can only modify upon or "patch up" existing traits (which essentially have become inherited "baggage") rather than devolving, removing or "redesigning" a trait (i.e. Dollo's law of irreversibility) — leaving the species hosting the trait struggling to keep up with natural selection and thus vulnerable to competitive disadvantage, extirpation or even extinction.
+Within evolutionary biology, this term has been used sporadically to refer to situations in which a pre-existing (and presumably well adapted and successful) trait has become obsolete or maladaptive (evolutionary mismatch) due to changing biophysical or social environments but evolved complex behavioral decision-making rules ("Darwinian algorithms") accumulated by prior adaptations now preclude any effective re-adaptation — as organisms can only modify upon or "patch up" existing traits (which essentially have become inherited "baggage") rather than devolving, removing or "redesigning" a trait (per Dollo's law of irreversibility) — leaving the species hosting the trait struggling to keep up with natural selection and thus vulnerable to competitive disadvantage, extirpation or even extinction.

-In the 1991 BBC lecture series Growing Up in the Universe, British evolutionary biologist Richard Dawkins once analogized the concept to that of a mountaineer blindly climbing up (because "evolution has no foresights") while not allowed to turn back downhill, ended up being trapped on one summit and thus cannot go anywhere else higher.
+In the 1991 BBC lecture series Growing Up in the Universe, British evolutionary biologist Richard Dawkins once analogized the concept to that of a mountaineer blindly climbing up (because "evolution has no foresights") while not allowed to turn back downhill, ending up being trapped on one summit and thus cannot go any higher.